yebyen/urbinit/README.md

 the whole container and killed both of `screen` and `vere` in the process.

-You are in front of a `vere` that runs inside of `screen` under a `bash` with its parent process docker, and your ship is floating at a newly created pier.
+You are in front of a `vere` that runs inside of `screen` under a `bash` with its parent process docker, and your ship is floating at a newly created pier, inside of a container.
 It's dark here.
-A constellation of items are with you now, but you can't see.
+A constellation of items are with you now, but you can't see them.

 Screen is convenient because as you may know, with `^A`-`c` you can open up a new Linux shell inside the container and do other things &mdash; bash, or edit